 These bills are just some of the 321 anti-LGBTQ bills introduced or debated in 2023 reported by the ACLU, which surpasses the record 315 anti-LGBTQ bills in 2022, according to the Human Rights Campaign.

-91% of last year's anti-LGBTQ efforts failed, the HRC reports.
+Last year, 91% of anti-LGBTQ efforts failed, the HRC reports.

-In other states, like Alaska, Illinois, Minnesota and California, legislators have made strides in protecting access to care for transgender people.
+In other states, like Alaska, Illinois, Minnesota, New Mexico and California, legislators have made strides in protecting access to care for transgender people.
 For example, in Alaska, gender-affirming care is covered under Medicaid.

 What is gender-affirming care?

 Gender-affirming care refers to social affirmation, puberty blockers, hormone therapy and surgical procedures, according to the U.S. Department of Health and Human Services.

 Social affirmation refers to the adoption of a name, hairstyles, clothing, pronouns and restroom use that aligns with someone’s gender identity, according to the HHS.

 Puberty blockers, taken during puberty, use hormones to pause pubertal development.
 Puberty blockers are reversible, the HHS says.